mbed-ce/mbed-ce-dot-dev/docs/upload-methods.md

 *Note:* Unlike bin files, hex files contain a base address, which appears to be set based on the linker script.
 If the `output_ext` property in JSON is set to hex, uploading will use hex files instead of bin files, so the value of this parameter may not be respected by certain upload methods (e.g. J-Link).
 More investigation into this area may be needed.

+> MBED_DEBUG_CORE_INDEX

+**Type:** Integer

+For multicore targets, this gives the index of the core that GDB should connect to.
+If unset, defaults to core 0.

+See [here](https://pyocd.io/docs/multicore_debug.html) for more info about multicore debugging in PyOCD.

 ## Common Options (for all methods)

 > MBED_GDB_PORT